Dr. Wendy Smith

 As a member of the editing team, I co-wrote the section introduction chapters.
 I also co-authored two of the research study chapters: one focused on teacher beliefs and the other on opportunities to learn.

 I believe learning needs to be active, and that it is time to revitalize how we educate people to become mathematics teachers.
 Preservice teachers need longer classroom internships, and more mathematics classes specifically designed for teachers; preservice teacher education should align with the 2017 Association of Teachers of Mathematics' Standards for the Preparation of Teachers of Mathematics.
+At the undergraduate level, instructor preparation and teaching should align with the MAA's Instructional Practices Guide.
 Mathematics teachers need to have very strong mathematical knowledge for teaching, knowing mathematics, teaching, and students deeply.
-Mathematics teachers need to see mathematics as inter-connected, and to make those connections explicit to students.
-Mathematics teachers need well-developed mathematical habits of mind, and the goal of teaching math ematicsshould be to help students develop these habits of mind of mathematical thinkers.
+Mathematics teachers need to see mathematics as inter-connected, and to intentionally support students in making those connections.
+Mathematics teachers need well-developed mathematical habits of mind, and the goal of teaching mathematics should be to help students develop these habits of mind of mathematical thinkers.
 I see the overall goal of mathematics education as being the tool to develop reasoning and sense-making in students.
 It is important for elementary teachers to be trained as mathematics specialists, since elementary mathematics comprise so much more than learning to add, subtract, multiply, and divide.

 Current and Past Projects